tvand08/ASTR_1P02/docs/Astro_9.md

 - These photons excite the electrons in the atoms of planetary nebula into higher energy states.
 - As they drop back into lower energy states photons are emitted.
 That is how planetary nebula produce light.

+## The life story of a high mass star
+- Because of the high mass all stages last shorter period of time.
+- Protostar stage, main sequence lifetime...
+- The star contracts quickly because of the high mass
+- Because of very high mass the helium core is compressed and heated right away and fusion of <sup>4</sup>He into <sup>12</sup>C and <sup>16</sup> proceeds without a pause (no first red giant stage).
+- nucleosynthesis: fusion of heavier nuclei from the lighter ones.

 ## Type Ia Supernova:
 - strong gravity near a dense with dwarf attracts some of the material from companion stars and the mass of the white dwarf increases.
 - it compresses and heats up.
 Once its mass gets close to the __Chandrasekhar Limit__, the temperature is so high that there are runaway fusion reactions.
 So much energy is release that the entire system is disrupted in a gigantic explosion (Type Ia supernova).